Dog Brain Supplement | Cognitive Support For Dogs

 1 bottle lasts between two to four months depending upon your pet's weight and health conditions.

 Recommended for dogs over 6 pounds & under 14 years -- Please contact your veterinarian before purchasing if your pet weighs under 6 pounds or is over 14 years as elderly and tiny pets are often very sensitive to herbal supplements.
 Dog Brain Booster is a capsule that must be opened and divided to administer to small pets.
-Veterinary approval required for pets over 14 years or under 6 pounds.
+Veterinary approval recommended for pets over 14 years or under 6 pounds.

 What Is Dog Brain Booster?

-Dog Brain Booster is a leading natural supplement formulated to support dog brain health and reduce symptoms associated with doggie dementia.
+Dog Brain Booster is a veterinary-recommended dog brain supplement formulated to support dog brain health and reduce symptoms associated with doggie dementia.
 These supplements for canine cognitive dysfunction provide important nutrients for your dog’s brain.
 As dogs age, they may start to lose awareness, become confused or forgetful and show increased anxiety and restlessness.
 Dog Brain Booster is one of the best senior dog vitamins because it contains powerful, science-based brain nutrients, such as phosphatidylserine and Acetyl-L-carnitine, that have been extensively researched and proven to enhance memory, improve mental acuity and slow the progression of Alzheimer’s disease.

 Dog Brain Booster is a veterinarian-recommended supplement has been used successfully since 2005.
 All ingredients have been third-party tested for potency and purity, and it’s made in the USA.
 At AskAriel.com, we formulate the best vitamins and supplements for senior dogs, and Dog Brain Booster is no exception.
 Dog Brain Booster is the most comprehensive canine brain boosting supplement available to support your dog’s brain health through its golden years.